 Unique Activities in Zimbabwe

-Another good way to get an idea of things to do while backpacking Zimbabwe is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Zimbabwe.
+They work directly with local tour operators in Zimbabwe, so you won’t have to scour the internet or roam around town trying to find the best deal.

 All domestic and international flights fly into the airport 20km south of Harare.
 Many backpacker hostels provide shuttle buses from the airport as an incentive to make you stay there, otherwise, there is the Express Motorways bus service which connects to most flights and drops-off at various points in the city.